This module is only compulsory for the MSc Genomics (Medicine) pathway, and optional for other pathways.

-This module will cover the use of genomics in precision medicine for the treatment of common and rare disease and cancer.
+This module will cover the use of genomics in precision medicine.
 It will explore the different molecular and cellular actions of treatments, the genomic factors affecting response and resistance to treatment, and the research approaches to drug design and development.

 Aims and Objectives